 A 6-hour training with Michael Lawless, LICSW, MLADC

 ABOUT THE PRESENTER: Michael Lawless, LICSW, MLADC is a Licensed Independent Clinical Social Worker (LICSW), and Master Licensed Drug and Alcohol Counselor (MLADC) who has worked in the field of addiction since 2004.
 He has worked in a variety of settings such as: outpatient, intensive outpatient, and residential counseling providing direct services to clients with substance use and co-occurring disorders.
 He has served as a contract manager for the Bureau of Drug & Alcohol Services and has extensive experience working with DWI and other legally-involved clients.
-He works full-time for the State of NH’s Employee Assistance Program and has a small private practice in Manchester, NH where he provides supervision, direct service, consultation, evaluation and referral.
+Currently, he works for the State of NH’s Employee Assistance Program and has a small private practice in Manchester, NH where he provides direct service, consultation and referral.
 Michael has completed primary and advanced certification at the Albert Elis Institute in Rational-Emotive & Cognitive-Behavioral Therapy.
-He obtained his Master’s Degree in Clinical Social Work from Boston University and is engaged in advanced training at the Carl Jung Institute of New England in Analytical Psychology where he is a Diploma Candidate.
+He obtained his Master’s Degree in Clinical Social Work from Boston University and most recently began advanced training at the Carl Jung Institute of Boston in Analytical Psychology where he is a Training Candidate.

 6 Contact Hours Available